Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.mprops``
-| -.3in

 #. **val** Temperature invariant thermal conductivity of the solids
    [M L T:math:`^{-3}` K:math:`^{-1}`].
 The bulk thermal conductivity is computed internally from the volume fractions of the solid and liquid phases.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Thermal conductivity of solid

 --------------